Rowan & Martin's Laugh-In: Episodes

-Laugh-In was designed to be very lightly structured and consisted mainly of short comedic sketches.
-Some of these would reappear multiple times throughout an episode with variations on a theme, while others involved reoccurring characters created by the cast.
+Laugh-In was designed to be lightly structured and consisted mainly of short comedic sketches.
+Some of these would reappear multiple times throughout an episode with variations on a theme, while others involved recurring characters created by the cast.
 In others, cast members and guest stars would simply appear as themselves, delivering jokes or reacting to a previous sketch.
 In addition to the announced guest star or stars of the evening, some recurring guest stars would appear unannounced multiple times through a season (which was easy to accomplish given the show's non-linear taping sessions).
 A trademark of the series was its (even shorter) blackout sketches, often involving rapid-fire cuts between two or more scenes or camera angles, set to a six-note musical sting (or at times, an elongated 16-note version).
-These were used as transitions into and out of commercials, among other places.
+These were used as transitions into and out of commercials, among other uses.

-Each show started with a batch of sketches leading into Gary Owens' introduction, in which the cast and announced guest star(s) would appear behind open doors of the show's iconic, psychedelically painted "Joke Wall".
-Owens would also insert offbeat lines in his monotone, deadpan style, in the introductions and occasionally throughout the episode, generally facing a microphone to his side with one hand cupped to his ear (Owens' character loosened up and became "hipper" in later seasons).
+Each show started with a batch of sketches leading into Gary Owens' introduction, in which the cast and announced guest star(s) would appear behind open doors of the show's iconic, psychedelically-painted "Joke Wall".
+Owens would also insert offbeat lines in his monotone, deadpan style, in the introductions and occasionally throughout the episode, generally facing a microphone to his side with one hand cupped to his ear.
+(Owens' character loosened up and became hipper in later seasons.)

-After more short sketches leading into and out of the first commercial break, Rowan and Martin would walk in front of the show's homebase set to introduce the show and have a dialogue, generally consisting of Martin frustrating Rowan by derailing his attempt to do a proper introduction via misunderstandings or digressions.
+After more short sketches leading into and out of the first commercial break, Rowan and Martin would walk in front of the show's homebase set to introduce the show and have a dialogue that generally consisted of Martin frustrating Rowan by derailing his attempt to do a proper introduction via misunderstandings or digressions.

 Eventually, Rowan would end the introduction and invite the audience to the "Cocktail Party".
 This live to tape segment consisted of all cast members and occasional surprise celebrities dancing before a 1960s "mod" party backdrop, delivering one- and two-line jokes interspersed with a few bars of dance music.
 (This was similar in format to the "Word Dance" segments of A Thurber Carnival, and would later be imitated on The Muppet Show.)